 1. Direct the right questions to the right channel

 You can influence where your customers go with their questions, whether that’s phoning for help or looking at a self-help option.
-A strategic approach to your customer service strategy will define the best place to talk about domains, billing, or payments.
+A strategic approach to your customer service strategy will define the best place to talk about domain name, billing, or payments.

 The CEB recommends using the jobs to be done approach to customer support.
 The jobs to be done framework, by Clay Christensen in his book The Innovator’s Solution, looks into how consumers hire products to do things for them.